-Four Unsolved Murders in Cumberland County from Past Novembers
+4 Unsolved Murders in Cumberland County, NJ, From Past Novembers

 According to the Cumberland County Prosecutor's Office, four murders that happened in the month of November between 1990 and 2019 remain unsolved.

-These cold cases, while some are decades-old, remain open, active investigations.
+While some are decades old, these cold cases remain open, active investigations.

 On November 17, 2011, authorities say someone or more than one person entered a home at 1659 Venus Drive in Vineland and while they were inside, they shot and killed 22-year-old Raymond D. Allen, Jr., while another man was shot in the leg.

 More recently, on November 28, 2019, the Prosecutor's Office says Frank Najee-Ullah was shot at 1188 Buckshutem Road in Fairfield Township.

 The Daily Journal reported that police responded around 3 AM and found Najeeh-Ullah had been shot several times; he died at a local hospital.